ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/filters.rst

 Modified Since Parameter
 """"""""""""""""""""""""

-To prevent the ThreatConnect API from returning an entire result-set, limit the scope of the query based on the ``modifiedSince`` parameter.
+To prevent the ThreatConnect API from returning an entire result set, limit the scope of the query based on the ``modifiedSince`` parameter.
 This query requires an ISO 8601 date-stamp (as shown in the examples below) and will only return Indicators whose lastModified field contains a value on or after the date specified.

 The following actions update an Indicator’s lastModified field: